 Designers in Residence Kortrijk

 Every year since 2014, Designregion Kortrijk invites recently graduated designers from different creative disciplines for the Designers in Residence Kortrijk programme.
-During a 3-month residency, the selected designers will have the unique opportunity to develop an experimental concept through confrontation between citizens, society, entrepreneurs and education in regions such as Kortrijk.
+During a residency, the selected designers will have the unique opportunity to develop an experimental concept through confrontation between citizens, society, entrepreneurs and education in regions such as Kortrijk.

 2021 - The future of urban nature